 The basement is often an underutilized space in most homes.
 All that untapped potential sitting down there next to the easy bake oven you haven’t seen or used in 30 years (let’s be real).
 To begin the transformation of your basement into a finished lower level (as we designers like to call it), let’s consider the idea of an open ceiling basement.

 One of the limiting factors in tackling a basement remodel is the short ceiling height.
 Usually, a person of average height can just barely walk upright without banging their head on a joist or duct drop (ouch!).
 A layer of drywall brings the ceiling down that much further, and chances are that the ceiling will not be totally flat.
-Most likely, there will be drops to accommodate ductwork or piping doesn’t fit snugly between the floor joists.
+Most likely, there will be drops to accommodate ductwork or piping that doesn’t fit snugly between the floor joists.
 Thus leaving it open really is the best way to go.